Inventus Mining (CVE:IVS) Stock Price Down 21.1% – What’s Next?

 Inventus Mining Corp.
-(CVE:IVS – Get Free Report)’s share price was down 21.1% during trading on Friday .
-The stock traded as low as C$0.08 and last traded at C$0.08.
-Approximately 118,000 shares traded hands during mid-day trading, an increase of 26% from the average daily volume of 93,681 shares.
+(CVE:IVS – Get Free Report) dropped 21.1% during trading on Saturday .
+The company traded as low as C$0.08 and last traded at C$0.08.
+Approximately 118,000 shares were traded during mid-day trading, an increase of 26% from the average daily volume of 93,681 shares.
 The stock had previously closed at C$0.10.

 Inventus Mining Stock Performance